Fast Facts for Parents

 When should I apply?
 When is the application deadline?

-St. Joseph’s College admits students on a rolling basis, there are priority dates though.
+St. Joseph's University admits students on a rolling basis, there are priority dates though.

-For the fall semester, the scholarship priority date is March 15 for freshmen and August 1 for transfer students.
-For the spring semester, the priority date is January 1 for both freshmen and transfer students.
+For the fall semester, the scholarship priority date is March 15 for first year students and August 1 for transfer students.
+For the spring semester, the priority date is January 1 for both first year students and transfer students.

 Is there a supplemental application required?